alukach/alukach.github.io/resume/source/alukach.md

   ##### December 2011 - February 2012
   ##### Seattle, WA

-  Developed web crawlers to accept search queries and scrape websites for imagery and supporting metadata.
+  Worked on DARPA contract, developing web crawlers to accept search queries and scrape websites for imagery and supporting metadata.
 Rendered Javascript content in a headless browser, allowing for client-side content to be scraped.
 Worked independently and within a strict budget and timeframe.

 #### Hydrographer / Cartographer
 : ##### [National Oceanic and Atmospheric Administration](http://www.noaa.gov)